Photo by Markus Spiske on Unsplash

 Ran all test suites.

 Great!
-The matcher toBeInstanceOf allows us to get the error type and also read the properties message to validate the error message is expected.
+The matcher toBeInstanceOf allows us to get the error type and also read the properties message to validate that the error message is expected.